crni99/airport-automation/README.md

 ### User Interface Design
 - Build the frontend using functional components and React Hooks.
 - Design a responsive, mobile-friendly layout with modern styling techniques.
+- Utilize the rich set of components from Material UI (MUI) to implement a sleek, professional, and accessible user interface based on Material Design principles.

 ### State Management
 - Manage application state via Context API or Redux.